Zonde246/NotBigBrother/README.md

 ## Why Open Source Is Non-Negotiable

 Trust-me-bro privacy is not privacy.
-Every single component of NotBigBrother, the issuance server, the verification library, the client-side wallet, the cryptographic primitives, is fully open source under AGPL-3.0.
+Every single component of NotBigBrother, the issuance server, the verification library, the cryptographic primitives, is fully open source under AGPL-3.0.

 This means:
 - Security researchers can audit every claim we make